thedges/PSEinsteinDiscoveryCard/README.md

 ### Hand-coding fake Einstein Discovery results

-If you are going to hand enter some dummy text values in the explanation or prescription fields, please follow this format in the rich text editor:
+If you are going to hand enter some dummy text values in the explanation or prescription fields, please follow this format in the rich text editor.
+Create entry like following on separate line

-* Create entry like following on separate line "+ 12.75 if you Close Case within 3 hours" or "- 7.949 if you change Offer Voucher to false".
-Make sure to have a <space> between the + or 1 sign and the number.
++ 12.75 if you Close Case within 3 hours
+- 7.949 if you change Offer Voucher to false

+Make sure to have a space between the '+' or '-' sign and the number.

 ### This component has the following configuration properties: